ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_04/README.md

 # Week 4: Implicit Function Theorem, Sensitivity Analysis - Intro to Inverse Design
 ## Introduction

-This session starts a new discussion on inverse design, that is, to discuss a set of problems that optimizes an equilibrium state of some model of optimization/simulation.
-This kind of optimization is also known as nested/bi-level optimization.
-The key to such a problem lies in computing the derivative of simulation, a.k.a. sensitivity analysis:
+This session introduces the concept of inverse design, a framework for optimizing the equilibrium state of a model under constraints.
+This type of optimization, often referred to as nested or bi-level optimization, focuses on solving problems where the simulation or optimization outcome depends on input parameters, requiring sensitivity analysis to compute derivatives:

 *dx(p) / dp*,

-where *x* is the simulation/optimization outcome from parameter *p*.
+where *x* is the simulation/optimization outcome derived from parameter *p*.

-Let's assume
+Let's assume:

 *x(p) = argmin E(x_hat, p)*

-meaning *x* is the configuration when some function *E* (i.e. deformation energy) reaches minimal, which depends on a parameter set *p* (i.e. external force, material property) and current configuration *x_hat* (i.e. vertex positions).
+Here, *x* reflects the configuration at which a function *E* (e.g. deformation energy) is minimized, depending on the parameter set *p* (e.g., external forces, material properties) and the current configuration *x_hat* (e.g., vertex positions).

-Writing gradient of *E* w.r.t both *p* and *x* as a function *g*, we achieve:
+Taking the gradient of of *E* w.r.t both *p* and *x* as a function *g*, we define:

 *g(x, p) = 0*

 at the minimization point.
-Then comes the rescue of the implicit function theorem, which you will see in more detail in the tutorial.
-But essentially it tells you that you can have the following equation
+Using the **implicit function theorem**, we derive the sensitivity:

 *dx(p) / dp = - inv(dg/dx) * dg/dp* (Inverse of the Jacobian *dg/dx* multiply the partial derivative of *g* w.r.t. *p*)